 Drum is a simple gossip protocol, which achieves DoS-resistance using a combination of pull and push operations, separate resource bounds for different operations, and the use of random ports in order to reduce the chance of a port being attacked.
 Each process, p, locally divides its time into rounds.
 The rounds are not synchronized among the processes.
 A round is typically in the order of a second, and its duration may vary according to local random choices.
-Every round, p chooses two small (constant size)

-random sets of processes (group members), $view{push}$ and $view{pull}$, and gossips with them.
+Process p holds a list of other processes in the group (maintained by the membership service).
+Every round, p chooses two small (constant size) random sets of processes from this list, $view{push}$ and $view{pull}$, and gossips with them.
 E.g., when these views consist of two processes each, this corresponds to a combined fan-out of four.
-In addition, pmaintains a message buffer.
+In addition, p maintains a message buffer.
 Process p performs the following operations in each round:

-- Pull-request p sends a digest of the messages it has received to the processes in its $view{pull}$, requesting missing messages.
+• Pull-request - p sends a digest of the messages it has received to the processes in its view{pull}, requesting missing messages.
 Pull-request messages are sent to a well-known port.
 The pull-request specifies a randomly selected port on which p will await responses, and p spawns a thread for listening on the chosen port.
-This thread is terminated after a few rounds. - Pull-reply in response to pull-request messages arriving on the well-known port, p randomly selects messages that it has and are missing from the received digests, and sends them to the destinations indicated in the requests. - Push in a traditional push operation, p randomly picks messages from its buffer, and sends them to each target t in its $view{push}$.
-In order to avoid wasting bandwidth on messages that t already has, p instead requests t to reply with a message digest, as follows: - 1) p sends a push-offer to t, along with a random port on which it waits for a push-reply. - 2) t replies with a push-reply to p's random port, containing a digest of the messages t has, and a random port on which t waits for data messages. - 3) If p has messages that are missing from the digest, it chooses a random subset of these, and sends them back to t's randomly chosen port.
+This thread is terminated after a few rounds.

+- Pull-reply in response to pull-request messages arriving on the well-known port, p randomly selects messages that it has and are missing from the received digests, and sends them to the destinations indicated in the requests. - Push in a traditional push operation, p randomly picks messages from its buffer, and sends them to each target t in its view{push}.
+In order to avoid wasting bandwidth on messages that t already has, p instead requests t to reply with a message digest, as follows: - 1. p sends a push-offer to t, along with a random port on which it waits for a push-reply. - 2. t replies with a push-reply to p's random port, containing a digest of the messages t has, and a random port on which t waits for data messages. - 3.
+If p has messages that are missing from the digest, it chooses a random subset of these, and sends them back to t's randomly chosen port.